a_skyline2

 ?

 An infants' school; average attendance only 45 in 1894 and 30 in 1900!
-Head was Margaret Pollard.
+Head was Margaret POLLARD.
 May be linked with the larger school, which was not far away.

 St Mary's CE Wavertree